gjanco/mezmo-dd-marketplace/zigiwave_micro_focus_opsbridge_integration/README.md

 Visit our [MicroFocus integration documentation](https://zigiwave.com/microfocus-integrations/) for more details on setting up your integrations.

+## Uninstallation

+1. Log into your ZigiOps instance.
+2. Navigate to Connected Systems and remove the connection between Datadog and MicroFocus OpsBridge.
+3. Log into Datadog.
+4. Delete any associated API and Application keys.

 ## Support

 ZigiWave is dedicated to providing the best customer experience